Style guide

 (Why?)

-We recommend that you use a separate request and response message for each RPC, because it gives you maximum flexibility to evolve your RPCs without breaking backward compatibility.
+Using a separate request and response message for each RPC gives you maximum flexibility to evolve your RPCs without breaking backward compatibility.
 This applies to Protobuf in general—both gRPC and ConnectRPC.

 As a consequence, you shouldn't import and use Empty